-- Emissions from the burning of fossil fuels also contribute to air pollution, known as smog.
+- Emissions from burning fossil fuels also contribute to air pollution, known as smog.
 Smog has been identified as contributing to thousands of premature deaths across Canada a year and an increased number of hospital visits. - Respiratory illness, such as asthma, is also increasing.
 Rates of diagnosed child asthma in Canada increased by 67% between 2000 and 2011. - Non-renewable energy sources, such as fossil fuels, are exhaustible resources, meaning that they can eventually be used up.
 As the resource is used, it is not replenished at the same speed, causing the resources to be more scarce and expensive. - In Canada, we are currently mining the tar sands of Alberta for a non-renewable fossil fuel, oil.
-This extraction of oil contributes to climate change, respiratory illnesses and deaths and has negative consequences on Alberta's water system.
-As seen from Google map's satellite view, along the Athabasca River, there are some of the largest collections of waste ponds deposited, so much wastewater that it could fill up more than 500,000 Olympic-sized swimming pools!
-To make matters worse, some of these ponds tend to leak directly into our waters through the Athabasca River - one of our longest rivers in Canada. - Buying local food is one way to slow down climate change.
-Buying locally reduces fossil fuel emissions since it cuts down on the travel time that the food needs to take to get onto our plates.
+Oil extraction contributes to climate change, respiratory illnesses and deaths and negatively impacts Alberta's water system.
+As seen from Google map's satellite view, along the Athabasca River, there are some of the largest collections of waste ponds, so much wastewater that it could fill up more than 500,000 Olympic-sized swimming pools!
+To make matters worse, some of these ponds tend to leak directly into our waters through the Athabasca River one of the longest rivers in Canada. - Buying local food is one way to slow down climate change.
+Buying locally reduces fossil fuel emissions since it cuts down on the travel time the food needs to take to get onto our plates.
 Buying locally also supports the nearby farmers.
 In Canada, family farmers earn pennies for every dollar spent on food.
-Currently, when you spend a dollar on potatoes at a grocery store, on average, the local farmer who produced the food receives approximately 21 cents; they also receive about 13 cents for each dollar on fresh vegetables and five cents for fresh fruits and nuts. - Growing food at home or school is a particularly great way to get local food since it has a positive effect on the environment and connects people directly with the wonders of food growth.
+Currently, when you spend a dollar on potatoes at a grocery store, on average, the local farmer who produced the food receives approximately 21 cents; they also receive about 13 cents for each dollar on fresh vegetables and five cents for fresh fruits and nuts. - Growing food at home or school is a great way to get local food since it has a positive effect on the environment and connects people directly with the wonders of food growth.